Root Canal Cost: How Much and How to Pay for It

 There are many different reasons your dentist might prescribe a root canal, including:

-In any of these situations, bacteria might infect the pulp of the tooth and, if left untreated, the infection can spread to the surrounding structures such as gums, other teeth, or even the jawbone.
-In extreme cases, dental infections can contribute to heart attack or stroke, along with causing a lot of pain.
+In any of these situations, bacteria may infect the pulp of the tooth and, if left untreated, spread to the surrounding structures, such as gums, other teeth, or even the jawbone.
+In extreme cases, severe dental infections can spread to the bloodstream and become life-threatening.

-Taking good care of your teeth can help prevent these causes, but sometimes, accidents or predisposition to decay can play into the equation.
+Taking good care of your teeth can help prevent these outcomes, but sometimes, accidents or predisposition to decay are added to the equation.
 In any case, if your dentist prescribes a root canal, it’s probably worth heeding their advice.

 How Much Does a Root Canal Cost on Average?

-While, again, the cost of a root canal procedure varies greatly depending on factors we’ll dive into in more depth below, the average cost hovers around $1,600 without insurance.
-With insurance, your bill might be considerably lower: between $200-$1,000 out of pocket, depending on your coverage and the extent of the procedure.
+While the cost of a root canal procedure varies depending on several factors, which we’ll dive into in more depth below, the cost can range from $620 to over $2,000 without insurance.
+With insurance, your bill could be considerably lower depending on your coverage and the extent of the procedure.

 Recommended: Guide to Dental Loans

-How Much Is a Root Canal and a Crown?
+How Much Is a Root Canal With a Crown?

 Factors That Impact the Cost of a Root Canal

-Here are some of the specific factors at play that can pull the cost of your root canal up or down.
+Here are some factors that can affect the cost of your root canal treatment.

 Insurance Coverage

-Obviously, the cost of a root canal — or any dental or medical procedure — is likely to be higher if you don’t have insurance coverage or if your provider is out of your insurance company’s network.
-Because root canals are usually medically necessary, as opposed to just cosmetic, it’s likely your insurer will cover the procedure itself.
+Obviously, the cost of any dental or medical procedure is likely to be higher if you don’t have insurance coverage or if your provider is outside of your insurance company’s network.
+Because root canals are usually medically necessary, as opposed to just cosmetic, it’s likely that your insurer will cover at least a percentage of the procedure.

 Tooth Location